Manufacture of wooden houses - House insulation

 • quality indoor air with a ventilation and heat recovery system.

-Air exchange with the outside depends on how well the envelope is executed.
-The components of the envelope are the walls, roof, windows, doors, foundation, which must be linked together so that there is no air exchange with the outside.
-If the thermal insulation is very good, with quality materials and a thick continuous layer, and if windows that meet passive house requirementsThese air exchanges are the only culprits of heat loss in winter and heat gain in summer.
-Sealing means closing off any places where air could enter or leave the house uncontrollably.
+Air exchange with the outside depends on how well the envelope is made.
+The components of the envelope are the walls, roof, windows, doors, foundation, which must be connected so that there is no air exchange with the outside.
+If the thermal insulation is very good, with quality materials and a thick continuous layer, and if windows that meet passive house requirementsThese air exchanges remain the only culprits of heat loss in winter and external heat gain in summer.
+Air sealing means closing off any gaps where air could enter or leave the house uncontrolled.

-Checking the airtightness of the tyre is done with the airtightness test or blower door test which tells us how much air is lost from the house in a given time and where.
-Many of the losses are found at component joints and penetrations for electrical or water-to-water paths.
+Checking the air tightness of the tire is done with the leak test or blower door test, which tells us how much air is lost from the house in a given time and where.
+Many of the leaks are found at component joints and penetrations for electrical or water-channel routes.

-Sealing the house is done with the help of foils that are continuously fitted inside.
-Continuous means that they must cover the inside face of all walls, roof, ceilings and the concrete floor slab (that bubble the design engineer talks about in the film).
-In design there is the pencil rule that says that on a section of the house project, you must be able to pencil over the seal coat without lifting it.
-Sensitive areas are around doors and windows, balconies that have exterior decking, penetrations for mounting utility runs.
-For a perfect seal, attention should also be paid to the joints between the sheets.
-They are overlapped and taped with special adhesive tape.
+Sealing the house is done with foil that is fitted continuously on the inside.
+Continuous means that it must cover the inside face of all the walls, roof, ceilings and the concrete floor slab (that balloon the design engineer talks about in the movie).
+In design, there is the pencil rule that says that on a section of the house design, you must be able to pencil over the seal coat without lifting it.
+Sensitive areas are around doors and windows, balconies that have exterior decking, penetrations for installing utility runs.
+For a perfect seal, attention must also be paid to the joint between the foils.
+They overlap and are held together with special adhesive tape.

-These films are called vapour barrier films.
-They are membranes that are put on the side of the house insulation to prevent moisture in the air from passing through and condensing on the back wall.
-They are different from the anti-condensation films that are put on the roof, on the outside of the insulation.
+These films are called vapor barrier films.
+They are membranes that are put on the back of the house insulation to prevent moisture from the air passing through it and condensing on the back wall.
+They are different from the anti-condensation sheets that are put on the roof, on the outside of the insulation.
 This protects the insulation from moisture that might otherwise reach it.

-The separation between the anti-condensation film and the vapour barrier is done by a factor called vapour permeability Sd, expressed in metres.
-It represents the equivalent vapour permeability of a layer of air of the same thickness.
-Membranes with Sd2m are vapour barriers.
+The separation between the anti-condensation film and the vapor barrier is done by a factor called vapour permeability Sd, expressed in meters.
+It represents the equivalent vapor permeability of an air layer of the same thickness.
+Membranes with Sd2m are vapor barriers.

-The erection of the Lake House is nearing completion and final checks are being made on the joints.
+The erection of the Lakeside House is nearing completion and final checks are being made on the joints.
 Design engineer Constantin Tudosă, representing of the builder Litarh, explains below what work has been done to make the house as close to ideal as possible.
-Next, the leak test will prove it.
-It's an intermediate test, done precisely to find any leaks early on and fix them.
-At the end of all the work, when the house is ready, the test is repeated.
-But how this test is done and what the results should be for a passive house, in the next episode.
+The airtightness test will prove this.
+This is an intermediate test, carried out precisely to discover any leaks early on and fix them.
+At the end of all the work, when the house is finished, the test is repeated.
+But about how this test is done and what the results should be for a passive house in the next episode.

 About the author